"Go Ye into All the World and Preach the Gospel....."

 Seven-Prayer.

-You will find out as we study the armor, that God put it in that order for a reason and that God is a God of order and does nothing haphazardly.
+You will find out as we study the armor that God is a God of order and our armor is in that order for a reason.
 Remember, born again, overcome and salvation are separate words with separate meanings.
+We must be born again [gennao] to learn to overcome [nikao] and obtain salvation [soteria and soterion].
 God's armor can't do us a bit of good if we don't understand what it means and how to apply it in our everyday lives.
-When I was in the army when they issued you a piece of equipment they would send you to class and teach you about that piece of equipment and if they gave me a tank and sent me into battle it wouldn't do me any good if I didn't know how to operate it.
-It is the same with God's armor and, prayerfully, when we get through we will be equipped for battle.
+When I was in the army if they gave me a tank and sent me into battle it wouldn't do me any good if I didn't know how to operate that tank.
+Before they would issue you a piece of equipment they send you to class and teach you how to operate that piece of equipment.
+It is the same with God's armor and when we get through we will be equipped for battle.
 My knowledge of God's armor encouraged my heart, but until I understood what each piece stood for, what it entailed, it really couldn't protect me like it was designed to protect me.
-I had head knowledge of God’s armor during my marriage, but then when affliction and persecution entered in I was offended because I had no foundation based on the Word of God.
+I had head knowledge of God’s armor during my marriage but, as the parable of the sower tells us, when affliction and persecution entered in I was offended because I had no foundation based on the Word of God.
 I needed the truth about God’s armor based on the Word of God.

-Verse 14 of Ephesians six says, "Stand therefore having your loins girt about with truth."
+Verse 14 of Ephesians six says, “Stand therefore having your loins girt about with truth.”
 We must have the truth of God's Word on any subject to be able to apply it to our lives.
-Second Timothy 3:16-17, "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works."
-When we combine what we learned earlier in John 1:14 and Revelation 19:13 that Jesus is The Living Word, The Word Of God, the Son of God full of grace and truth that came to live among us with John 14:6, "Jesus saith unto him, I am the way, the truth, and the life; no man cometh unto the Father, but by me." we get a clear picture of the truth.
-Jesus, the Word of God is the way, the truth, and life that came to live among us and must be our only source of the truth as we speak to the Father through His Word in our everyday battle with satan’s wiles and become more than conquerors through the Word of God just like Jesus did in Luke 4:1-14,
+Second Timothy 3:16-17, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
+When we combine what we learned earlier in John 1:14, “And the Word [Jesus] was made flesh and dwelt among us full of grace and truth.” and Revelation 19:13, “And His Name is called The Word of God.” that Jesus is The Living Word, The Word Of God, the Son of God full of grace and truth that came to live among us with John 14:6, “Jesus saith unto him, I am the way, the truth, and the life; no man cometh unto the Father, but by me.” we get a clear picture of the truth.
+Jesus, the Word of God is the way, the truth, and the life that came to live among us and must be our only source of the truth.

 And the devil said unto Him, If thou be the Son of God, command this stone that it be made bread.
 And Jesus answered him, saying, It is written, That man shall not live by bread alone, but by every Word of God.
 [This is Deuteronomy 8:3]